Developer Docs

 /api/decision/policies/:policy_id/anomaliesGETReturn decision_anomaly_report_v1 with deterministic anomaly scores, reason codes, severity, baselines, and anomaly_hash from latest Outcome Records per decision.

-/api/decision/:id/verifyGET / POSTVerify a stored or supplied Decision Record v1 by recomputing record_hash, receipt_hash, policy_bundle_hash, optional receipt_signature, and optional input_hash.
+/api/decision/:id/verifyGET / POSTVerify a stored or supplied Decision Record v1 by recomputing record_hash, including binding rulebook and adapter lineage, then checking receipt_hash, policy_bundle_hash, optional receipt_signature, and optional input_hash.

 /api/decision/verifyGET / POSTVerify an exported Decision Record v1 packet directly from the request body, without depending on the hosted ledger.